-How to keep your bike roadworthy (and safe!)
+How to keep your bike roadworthy

 A well cared for bike is easier to ride, more reliable, more fun and — crucially — safer, too.
 General routine maintenance also something that even the least technically minded rider can keep an eye on.
 Of course, if your bike has been hidden away in the shed for a year or longer, it’s worth taking it for a more extensive service at your local Gazelle dealer before using it in earnest again.
 However, if it’s only been a matter of weeks or months since you last had a spin, here’s a simple pre-ride checklist, which also acts as a perfect weekly check-up regime.